-Select an Idaho registered agent
+Step 2: Select an Idaho registered agent

 Idaho requires professional corporations to appoint a registered agent who is available at a physical office address during normal business hours.
 This is needed to accept notices from the Secretary of State and service of process in case of a lawsuit.
 The agent’s name is filed with the Secretary of State (SOS), and it appears on the Articles of Incorporation and other documents.
 The SOS maintains a directory of registered agents on its website.
 If you need further assistance, you can use ZenBusiness’s registered agent services to stay in compliance.

-Complete your Idaho Articles of Incorporation
+Step 3: Complete your Idaho Articles of Incorporation

 Preparing Articles of Incorporation can be a complex and time-consuming process.
 To form an Idaho professional corporation, you must register with the state; part of that registration is the Articles of Incorporation.